mrossini-ethz/parseq/README.md

 ```
 (or subexpression ...)
 ```
-The subexpressions are tried and the result of the first one that succeeds is returned.
+The subexpressions are tried in the given order and the result of the first one that succeeds is returned.

 ### Negation
 ```